Session Proposals

 Session speakers, which include chairs, panelists, presenters, moderators, and any other role that requires participation in a session, are expected to meet the following requirements:

 • Attend the NDiSTEM Conference in person.
-The 2023 NDiSTEM Conference will take place October 26-28, 2023 in Portland, Oregon.
+The 2025 NDiSTEM Conference will take place October 30 - November 1, 2025 in Columbus, Ohio.
 In the event a speaker can no longer attend in person, it is recommended that their talk is pre-recorded and the video file downloaded to a USB key to play onsite by another speaker present.

-• Registration for session speakers is required by September 1.
-Discounted registration will be provided to Session Speakers who serve as Mentor Judges.
+• Purchase Registration.
 Registration fees are dependent on the speaker's career level, membership status, and how early they register.
-SACNAS does not issue refunds - any registration fees paid in full cannot be refunded - in full or in part.
+SACNAS does not issue refunds - any registration fees paid cannot be refunded - in full or in part.

-• Sign the SACNAS Code of Conduct at the time of registration.
+• Sign the NDiSTEM Conference Code of Conduct at the time of registration.

-• Keep the session to the 75 minutes provided.
+• Keep their session to the 75 minutes provided.

 • NDiSTEM is a noncommercial forum and under no circumstances may a breakout session be used as a place for direct promotion of a presenter's product, service or monetary self-interest.
 Sales pitches disguised as presentations will not be considered.